 Cold foam is usually made using 2% fat or nonfat milk, but I found that using a fattier cream will foam up really nice as well.

 To make cold foam from the sweet cream, either place it into a milk frother with a cold foam setting or manually fluff it with a French press.
 Follow the below-listed steps to make cold foam with the French press:

 - Pour the liquid into the French press beaker and add the plunger.

 - Press up and down for 45-60 seconds until fluffy.

 - Remove the plunger and top your cold brew coffees with this cold foam.

 This is just a quick breakdown of how to make cold foam at home.
-If you’re interested in learning about 5 different ways to making cold foam at home, you can check out this great article that I wrote about it.
+If you’re interested in learning about 5 different ways to make cold foam at home, you can check out this great article that I wrote about it.

-This coffee recipe is one of the sweetest and delicious combinations I’ve ever tasted.
+This coffee recipe is one of the sweetest and most delicious combinations I’ve ever tasted.
 Normally, I’m not a big fan of sweeter coffees, but this coffee has turned into my new favorite for the upcoming summer months.